sematic-ai/sematic/docs/ray.md

 ### Helm chart

-Ensure that you are using an [EE server](./upgrades.md#foss-to-enterprise-edition1).
+Ensure that you are using an [EE server](https://hub.docker.com/r/sematic/sematic-server-ee) OR v0.41.0 or higher of the standard server.
 Then you will need to install Kuberay into your Kubernetes environment.

 #### Installing Kuberay